Quantum Link Homology via Trace Functor I: Quantization of the annular link homology

-natural with respect to the~chain maps associated to tangle cobordisms.
-The~annular grading in $\AKhCom(\widehat T)$ corresponds to the~weight decomposition of $\CKmod{T}$. \end{repeattheorem} \begin{proof} The~functor $\FqAKh$ agrees with $\FAKh$ when $q=1$.
-Thence, the~diagram
+natural with respect to chain maps associated to tangle cobordisms.
+The~annular grading in $\AKh(\widehat T)$ corresponds to the~weight decomposition of\/ $\CKmod{T}$. \end{itheorem} \begin{proof} The~right hand side of \eqref{eq:aAKh-is-qHH(cplx)} is the~total homology of the~bicomplex